Unsettled weather moving into the western and central U.S.

 Saturday.
 Expect rain to start near the coast and then begin to spread steadily to the south and east into the interior mountains as snow Friday into Saturday.
 Enough moisture will be pushed eastward to also see snow in the central and southern Rockies and adjacent Plains Friday.
 Read More...

 Tonight Cloudy.
-A chance of rain in the evening...then rain likely overnight.
-Lows 31 to 36.
-South wind 5 to 10 mph.
-Chance of precipitation 70 percent.
+Scattered showers in the evening...then rain overnight.
+Lows 35 to 40.
+West wind 5 to 10 mph shifting to the northeast overnight.
+Chance of precipitation 80 percent.

 Friday Night Mostly cloudy.
 A chance of rain and snow showers in the evening...then a chance of showers and a slight chance of snow showers overnight.
 Breezy.
 Snow level 2500 feet.
 Lows 27 to 32.
 North wind 10 to 15 mph increasing to 15 to 25 mph overnight.
-Chance of precipitation 70 percent.
+Chance of precipitation 30 percent.

 Saturday Partly cloudy in the morning then clearing.
 Windy.
 Highs 38 to 43.
 Northeast wind 20 to 30 mph.

 Saturday Night Clear.
 Lows 20 to 25.
 Northeast wind 15 to 20 mph becoming north 5 to 10 mph overnight.

 Sunday And Sunday Night Mostly clear.
 Highs 40 to 45.
 Lows 26 to 31.

 Monday Mostly cloudy.
 A slight chance of rain and snow.
 Highs 41 to 46.

 Monday Night Mostly cloudy.
 A slight chance of snow.
 Lows 21 to 26.

 Tuesday Night Through Wednesday Night Mostly clear.
 Lows 19 to 27.
 Highs 39 to 44.